quickintegrate/docs/docs/Core Development/Connectors/DB.md

 1. Drag and drop the **DB Connector**
 <Image src="/img/Core Development/Connectors/DB/element.png" alt="DB Connector" />

-2. Left click on connector, you can define the **DB Connector** configuration.
+2. Right click on connector, you can define the **DB Connector** configuration.

 ### Quickintegrate Query Generator
 1. Click on the Query Generator icon.